thecoolwinter/blog/_posts/2021-03-17-How-Computers-Calculate-Sin/2021-03-17-How-Computers-Calculate-Sin.md

 ## Sine and derivatives

-> Before we take a deeper dive into the math, here's some background for those of us who need a refresher.
+#### Before we take a deeper dive into the math, there's two concepts we need to understand.

 ------